Search results for:

 Step 2: Click the button in the Quick Access section that says "Terminal."
 Make sure your browser allows for new windows to be created, as the terminal will be created in a new tab or window, depending on how your browser handles new page creation.

 Step 3: By default, the new tab or window created should gain focus automatically.
 If it does not, simply click over to the tab or window that was created.
 You should see the following, or something similar:

-You may now continue to provide the needed terminal commands that must be issued to the terminal for it to run as though it were through an SSH Session directly.
+You may now continue to provide the needed terminal commands that must be issued to the terminal to run as though it were through an SSH Session directly.
 This terminal will have the same level of rights as the user that initiated the Terminal window.
-This window indicated above was triggered by “root” user, and thus will have full rights.
-Keep this in mind if you are logged in as a user other than “root.”
+This window indicated above was triggered by the "root" user and thus will have full rights.
+Keep this in mind if you are logged in as a user other than "root."

 As you enter commands, the screen will not change until the command is completed and the command prompt is once again made available.
 This is normal and a symptom of how the terminal app is encoded.
 This also means that the screen will look frozen during commands that may take longer to complete.